 Handling a wrongful death case after losing a loved one can be difficult.
 We will help you understand the forms of compensation you could seek and take care of the process for you.

-New York Construction Accident Law
+Understanding New York Construction Accident Laws

 The law in New York State protects workers on construction sites.
 In many cases, the Labor Law places strict liability on the general contractor and site owner.
 That means that construction project owners, landlords, general contractors, and their agents are considered absolutely at fault for construction accidents caused by safety violations.